stephanbrez/exifnotes-to-exiftool/README.md

 ## Purpose

 This script helps photographers who use the [ExifNotes](https://play.google.com/store/apps/details?id=com.tommihirvonen.exifnotes&hl=en-US) app to maintain notes about their images' metadata.
 It converts the exported [ExifNotes](https://play.google.com/store/apps/details?id=com.tommihirvonen.exifnotes&hl=en-US) text file into an executable shell script with [ExifTool](https://exiftool.org/) commands.
-With one command you can then update the image files without having to rename or move them.
+With one command you can then update the image files *without having to rename or move them*.

 ## Features